-The decision to designate a conservation area, is not an end in itself.
+If the decision is taken to designate a conservation area, then that is not an end in itself.
 Designation is a way of recognising the special architectural or historic character of an area so that appropriate steps can be taken to preserve or enhance it.

-Conservation is not about preventing change; the Rodmersham Church Street Conservation Area is part of a living community and change is inevitable to sustain and meet its future needs.
+Conservation is not about preventing change; the proposed Rodmersham Church Conservation Area is part of a living community and change is inevitable to sustain and meet its future needs.
 It is about positively managing change so that what the community cherishes today can be properly looked after and passed on to future generations in good condition.

-This management strategy is intended to encourage active involvement in the future management of the proposed Rodmersham Church Street Conservation Area.
+This management strategy is intended to encourage active involvement in the future management of the proposed Rodmersham Church Conservation Area.
 It provides the opportunity for the Borough Council, the Parish Council, local amenity groups, Kent Highways, Kent County Council, individual householders and local businesses to take part in positively managing the area.